Iscoed

 Iscoed, Ferryside, Carmarthenshire, Wales is a ruined eighteenth century mansion attributed to the architect Anthony Keck.
 Constructed for Sir William Mansel in 1772, it was purchased by the Napoleonic general Sir Thomas Picton as an incomplete shell in 1812.
 The house remained the property of the Picton family until the end of the First World War.
 Used subsequently as council housing, it has been empty since the 1950s, and is now a derelict shell.
 The house is Grade II listed.

 History

 The house was constructed for Sir William Mansel in 1772.
 The design is attributed to Anthony Keck, in part because Keck is known to have worked for the Mansel family elsewhere.
 Following Mansel's death in 1804, the unfinished shell, and surrounding estate, was bought by General Sir Thomas Picton in 1812.
 Picton soon regretted the purchase and made plans to sell the house, which were curtailed by his death at the Battle of Waterloo in 1815.
 The house remained the home of the Pictons until the early twentieth century.
 After a period as council-run housing, the building was abandoned after 1945 and was described at the time of listing in 1982 as a "roofless shell."
 Coflein states that renovation work was to begin at that time, but planning applications for redevelopment were being made in the early twenty-first century.
-As of 2018, it was listed for sale by auction.